FRCroboSam/VIA-Technologies-Intern-2024-Project/README.md

 making it easier to detect which ones have disease.

 ## YOLOv8 Leaf Detection and MobileNet Image Segmentation Pipleine
-Process: First, the YOLO model detects the leaves, and then we pass the detected area into the image segmentation model.
+The YOLO model detects the leaves, returning the detected area into the image segmentation model.
 The segmentation model processes the image, leaving only areas with the leave intact and making the rest of the image black, feeding it into the disease detection model which returns the plant's disease.

-FOr our visualization, we overlay the detected bounding boxes, image masks (red if diseased, green if healthy), and sometimes display the name of the disease.
+For the visualization, we overlay the detected bounding boxes, image masks (red if diseased, green if healthy), and sometimes display the name of the disease.
 Below our results on different types of images.

 ### Results on Images from the Plant Village Dataset
 ![image](https://github.com/user-attachments/assets/5b74cf1e-e90b-44eb-99e2-7cfd94df6110)